mountunionsocs/mountunion.github.com/README.md

 There are some things to remember:

-1. When you name your file, use the ".md" extension.
+1. When you name your file, use YYYY-MM-DD-your-title.md format.
 2. The top of your file must contain the following:

 ```